 Baby Boomers Top 10 "I Want You" Songs

-Which song titled I Want You is the best in your opinion, will likely depend on whether you're a senior citizen, baby boomer, zoomer, generation x or other, and what genre of music you prefer.
-What's your pick?
+Which I Want You song is the best in your opinion, will likely depend on whether you’re a senior, baby boomer, zoomer, generation x or other, and what genre of music you prefer.
+What’s your pick?

 Baby boomers may remember British jazz/rhythm and blues band The Graham Bond Organization from the 1960’s.
 Their R&B version of I Want You in 1965, written by lead singer-songwriter Graham Bond was on The Sound of ’65 album.
 Sadly, the musical genius of Graham Bond was stymied by substance abuse and mental health issues; he died at the age of 36 in 1974 after being hit by a train (suicide was suspected).
 Below, The Graham Bond Organization’s recording of I Want You (1965).

 Bob Dylan is now a septuagenarian senior citizen, but back in 1966 when he wrote and recorded I Want You for his 7th album – Blonde on Blonde album (1966) – he was only 25.
 Bob Dylan’s I Want You song made it to #20 on the Billboard Hot 100 charts.
 Below, Bob Dylan‘s I Want You:

 Perennial favourites for all ages, The Beatles had a hit in 1969 with I Want You (She’s So Heavy).
 Written by John Lennon, it’s reportedly about his love for Yoko Ono.
 Recording I Want You (She’s So Heavy) was the last time the Beatles were together in a studio.
 The Beatles broke up a few months later when Lennon left the band.
 Official audio of The Beatles singing I Want You (She’s so Heavy).

 R&B, soul, rock n’ roll singer Wilson Pickett’s soul song I Want You came out in 1979 on his I Want You album.